jellyorjam/agile-project/README.md

 This project was conceptualized, built, and deployed in one month for the part-time program at Parsity Coding School.
 The goal was to mimic the functionality of Trello, whilst learning how to collaborate in an agile environment.

 Trello(ish) is built with React/Redux on the front-end and Node/Express/Mongo on the back-end.
+It is deployed with Heroku.

 **Demo**